The Roman Bride of Persia: Maria, Xusro II, and the Crossroads of Empire

 • In 408 CE, Emperor Arcadius supposedly made the Persian king Yazdgird I the guardian (epitropos) of his young son Theodosius II.
 Yazdgird reportedly accepted, even if the child never left Roman territory.
 This may reflect a Middle Persian conception of guardianship (parwartār), distinct from true fosterage (dāyag).

-• In c.
-520 CE, Kawad I attempted to have his son, the future Xusro I, adopted by Emperor Justin I. Justin’s court rejected this outright inheritance possibility and instead offered adoptio in arma—a Roman practice usually reserved for tribal chiefs or foederati.
+• In 520 CE, Kawad I attempted to have his son, the future Xusro I, adopted by Emperor Justin I. Justin’s court rejected this outright inheritance possibility and instead offered adoptio in arma—a Roman practice usually reserved for tribal chiefs or foederati.
 This was deeply offensive to the Persians and negotiations collapsed.

 Nabel observes that although these cases are muddied by questionable sources (Procopius, Theophanes), the recurring theme is clear: Persian rulers were willing to create symbolic familial bonds with Roman emperors, so long as they preserved honor and prestige.